WHY A WORKSHOP FOR WHITE PEOPLE ONLY?

 Further, many people of color experience pain when white people express their racism.
 Since people of color experience racism on a daily basis, we don’t want to inflict more pain by working our racism in their presence—or by making them responsible for teaching, counseling, admonishing, or advising us.

 All-white learning groups are not intended to be the only means of learning.
-It is also essential to work in cross-race groups and to work toward forming relationships with people of color so as to create a two-way dialog.
+It is also essential to work in cross-race groups and to work toward forming relationships with BIPOC so as to create a two-way dialog.
 By doing your own education, however, such dialogs across race have an added chance to succeed.